Teach2Practice

 WP 1 - Conception:

-Preparation in 12-14 main seminar units: theoretical basics (sports practice, sports science, digital media), selection/incorporation of digital tools and possibilities for the responsible use of AI (e.g. text, image and language generation), development of video templates and an evaluation grid for the resulting videos; development of an OER self-learning course (copyright, licenses, tools, dissemination); preparation of the evaluation: development and quality check of an evaluation instrument (e.g. questionnaire, jacket questionnaire); publication of evaluated results.e.g. questionnaire), ethics application at the KIT for ethical clearance of the research project with regard to the evaluations with pupils, fact sheet template (content and evaluation results) in order to be able to communicate the most important information in a compact and standardized manner.
+Preparation in 12-14 graduate seminar units: theoretical basics (sports practice, sports science, digital media), selection/incorporation of digital tools and possibilities for responsible use of AI (e.g. text, image and language generation), development of video templates and an evaluation grid for the resulting videos; development of an OER self-learning course (copyright, licenses, tools, dissemination); preparation of the evaluation: development and quality testing of an evaluation instrument (e.g. questionnaire, mantle questionnaire); publication of evaluated results.e.g. questionnaire), ethics application at the KIT for ethical clearance of the research project with regard to the evaluations with pupils, fact sheet template (content and evaluation results) in order to be able to communicate the most important information in a compact and standardized manner.

 WP 2 - Creation: